Skip to main content

 By Stephen C. Schultz

-We’ve all been there!
-Whether you have experience in a private therapeutic practice, a hospital setting, educational consulting or other residential treatment environments, we have all expended energy and additional resources in dealing with a student, patient or client who is headed toward a bad outcome.
-Every therapeutic environment has a certain percentage of their clientele that struggles.
+We’ve all been there—whether in private therapeutic practice, a hospital setting, educational consulting, or residential treatment.
+At some point, we’ve all worked with a student, patient, or client who is struggling and headed toward a bad outcome.
+Every therapeutic environment has a percentage of individuals who face significant challenges, despite the resources and effort dedicated to helping them.

 Comments